/ Registrar's Office

 ENVIRONMENTAL SCIENCE

 Students in this major choose one of three concentrations: biology, chemistry or geology.
 Undecided students should follow recommendations for whichever interests them most between the biology and geology concentrations, as these simultaneously explore the chemistry concentration.
-Unless you have credit for Calculus, most students should plan to take GES 130: Intro to Environmental Science and Lab, during the spring semester of their first year.
+Most students should plan to take Ges 130 and Ges 130L, Intro to Environmental Science and Lab, during the spring semester of their first year.

 Recommended COURSES FOR THE BIOLOGY CONCENTRATION